renecotyfanboy/leagueProject/docs/loserQ/distribution.md

 of $\sim {{ streak.p_value_win }}$ for the winning streaks and $\sim {{ streak.p_value_loss }}$ for the losing streaks.
 This means that the data is consistent with the hypothesis that the streak lengths are drawn from the same kind of process we used to make the simulations, which are simply coin flips with a probability of success drawn randomly from the winrate distribution in the dataset.
+This is a {{ streak.z_score_win }}$\sigma$ and {{ streak.z_score_loss }}$\sigma$ significant result for the winning and losing streaks respectively.
+To give you an idea, 3$\sigma$ is an acceptable standard in physics,
+$5\sigma$ is the common threshold for a discovery in particle physics at the CERN, and $5.1\sigma$ is the significance of the first gravitational waves event detected by LIGO.

 Don't get fooled by the small p-values.
 They are not a measure of the probability of the hypothesis being true, and have no meaning *per se* except for disclosing obviously wrong hypothesis.
 I want you to be aware that p-values only make sense if compared with other p-values.
 In any case, it is promising to see that the data is consistent with the hypothesis that the streak lengths are drawn from a random process.